Kitchen Ready Betty

 🔪Instructions

-2. Combine sugar, evaporated milk, marshmallows and salt in a large pot.
-Cook and stir until marshmallows and sugar melt.
-When bubbles cover the entire top surface, boil and stir over medium heat for 5 minutes.
+1. Step 1: Combine sugar, evaporated milk, marshmallows and salt in a large pot; cook and stir until marshmallows and sugar melt.

-3. Remove from heat.
-Add butter and vanilla extract to the pot.
-Stir until butter melts.
+1. Step 2: Add butter and vanilla extract to the pot; stir until butter melts.

-Hint: Lining your pan with parchment paper makes for much easier removal once the fudge is set.
+Hint: Lining your pan with parchment paper or foil makes for much easier removal once the fudge is set.

 🥣Substitutions